 This is one of the most popular and common additions to a pet tag.
 If your dog is wandering around your neighborhood, a person could easily walk him back to your home.

-Some might worry about how safe it is to put your address out there for the world to see, so yet again, you’ll have to weigh your privacy with getting your dog back in a timely fashion.
+Some might worry about how safe it is to put your address for the world to see, so yet again, you’ll have to weigh your privacy with getting your dog back promptly.
 You could compromise by, at the very least, putting your city and state on the tag.
 Just in case your dog wanders a little too far away.

 4. Your Phone Number

-Another obviously popular choice for an ID tag.
-Your best bet is your cell phone number since most of us tend to have it on us a lot of the time.
+Your best bet is your cell phone number since you probably have it near you all the time.
 Otherwise, you’ll want to engrave the phone number that is most commonly used.
-If there’s room, adding a relative’s phone number (with their permission, of course) will ensure that no one will miss this important call.
+If there’s room, adding a relative’s phone number (with their permission) will ensure that no one will miss this important call.

 5. Medical Information

-If your dog has any medical conditions, adding that information or any other important information about your dog, such as deafness or blindness, is always helpful.
-The advantage of this is that it lets people know that bringing your dog back to you is urgent.
+If your dog has any medical conditions, adding that information or any other important information, such as deafness or blindness, is always helpful.
+The advantage is that it lets people know that bringing your dog back to you is urgent.
 It also makes your dog a little less desirable to those nefarious strangers!

 6. A Reward

-This might not be an option for everyone, but if you can afford it, this could encourage anyone who might have taken your dog to return him.
-Most people are willing to bring your dog back to you without any incentive, but in case someone does have your dog and is thinking of keeping him, they will know that you are up for negotiation.
+This might not be an option for everyone, but if you can afford it, a reward could encourage anyone who might have taken your dog to return him.
+Most people will bring your dog back to you without any incentive, but if someone has your dog and is thinking of keeping him, they may prefer a reward.

 7. Microchip Information